Banno Marketing FAQ

 What information is captured about user interactions with my ads and campaigns?

-Banno Marketing tracks each time an ad is served and provides data on which users have been served an ad from any given campaign, as well as which users have clicked an ad from any given campaign.
+Banno Marketing tracks each time an ad is served and provides data on which end users have been served an ad from any given campaign, as well as which end users have clicked an ad from any given campaign.

 What clickthrough rate should I strive for?

 There isn’t a “magic number” we would recommend anyone strive for here.
 Instead, the data is available for you to review at each of these levels, as well as use for comparison over time and across ads and campaigns.
-This allows you to see what users are interacting with, what products are receiving focus from your users, and what types of messaging, verbiage, and imagery are drawing attention.
+This allows you to see what end users are interacting with, what products are receiving focus from your end users, and what types of messaging, verbiage, and imagery are drawing attention.

 What data is being collected by Banno Marketing and where is this information stored?

-The user information captured through the site includes browsing patterns, ad clicks, and a user’s online banking User ID.
+The end user information captured through the site includes browsing patterns, ad clicks, and an end user’s online banking User ID.
 None of these, alone or together, are considered personally identifiable information.
 All data collected by Banno Marketing is stored within the Banno platform, accessible by users at your institution who have been granted access to view Banno Marketing.
 The website and the Banno platform are both covered by an SSL certificate, ensuring data sent from web browser to web server remains private on either domain.